rachelparkinson/MetaBeeAI_review/notebooks/README.md

    - Make sure to have these installed in your environment.

 3. **Data Paths**
-   - The notebooks expect data in `../data/` and output to `../output/`.
+   - The notebooks expect data in `../data/` and output in `../output/`.
    - Adjust file paths as needed if your directory structure differs.

 ---